awsdocs/amazon-s3-developer-guide/doc_source/UsingCLImpUpload.md

 + [List Parts](https://docs.aws.amazon.com/cli/latest/reference/s3api/list-parts.html)
 + [List Multipart Uploads](https://docs.aws.amazon.com/cli/latest/reference/s3api/list-multipart-uploads.html)

 You can also use the REST API to make your own REST requests, or you can use one the SDKs we provide\.
 For more information about the REST API, see [Using the REST API for multipart upload](UsingRESTAPImpUpload.md)\.
-For more information about the SDKs, see [API Support for Multipart Upload](sdksupportformpu.md)\.
+For more information about the SDKs, see [API support for multipart upload](sdksupportformpu.md)\.